lilwasser/Business/project3.md

 ## Summary

-Say that you'd like to do some data work for an organization, but they aren't hiring.
-They might not even know that they could benefit from the data science services of a skilled practitioner like you.
-How can you get their attention?

-For this project, you are going to deliver a well-scoped project proposal and preliminary analysis to your target organization
-(“client”) to try to get your foot in the door.
+Deliver a well-scoped project proposal and preliminary analysis to your target organization (“client”) to try to get your foot in the door.
 Your job is to:
 * Define a realistic business problem faced by your client
 * Develop a fully-scoped proposal for how data science methods can be used to drive impact towards the defined problem, making use of the [project identification](../applications-opportunities) and [scoping](../project-scoping) best practices